Sustainable Resolutions: 3 steps for mindful, lasting change

 In other words, you need to change your relationship to your goal.
 This is not a mind game where you are trying to trick yourself.
 It would not work, simply because you’d know it’s a trick.
 You need to experience your motivation in real time.
 And, of course, you cannot fake authenticity.

 Mindful change requires your engaging with what is: Noticing what is happening inside and outside, creatively interacting with all aspects of the situation.
-The following describes Active Pause as a 3-step process for mindful change.
+The following describes a 3-step process for mindful change.
 In this process, you progressively engage with the difficulty as each step strengthens your ability to change effectively.

 Step 1: Contemplate